 It seems like in the beauty industry there is always one extreme or another.
 Some people do 10-step routines, and others tout the benefits of skin fasting.
-Truth be told, when I see anyone on Instagram doing more than the usual 5-7 steps, getting a facial cupping treatment, another laser session or putting one more sheet mask, it makes me wonder just how much is too much.
+Truth be told, when I see anyone on Instagram doing more than the usual five to seven steps, getting a facial cupping treatment, another laser session or putting one more sheet mask, it makes me wonder just how much is too much.
 As someone who swears by almost the same five tried-and-true skincare products morning and night, all the legitimately “extra” skincare treatments leave me thinking there has to be a few mistakes we are making.
 Is it my doing too little?
 Are the 10 steps too much?
 Does it have nothing to do with how many products we are using, but how we are using them?
 Experts reveal the most common skin transgressions.

 1. Getting Too Many Aggressive Treatments Close Together

 Aha!
-More isn’t always more.
+More is not always more.
 “People can absolutely do more harm than good by getting too many treatments,” says Shamara Bondaroff, esthetician and founder of SB Skin in New York.
 “Lasers, needling, peels and even at-home peels can be so aggressive.
-Some treatments will leave your skin red, swollen, peeling and, most importantly, vulnerable to other harmful ingredients and environmental aggressors for weeks after”.
+Some treatments will leave your skin red, swollen, peeling and, most importantly, vulnerable to other harmful ingredients and environmental aggressors for weeks after.”
 That being said, people’s skin sensitivity varies greatly.
 If you are going to go for all the works, Bondaroff recommends introducing new treatments slowly and conservatively and giving skin time to really heal before jumping into the next exciting thing.
 “Talk to your practitioner about what the ideal downtimes are, but take your skin into account, too,” she adds.
 “You may want to add a week or three to the recommended waiting period.”

 2. Layering Too Many Products